chriszachdev/linked-blog-starter-md/Quick Notes.md

 Test from phone, updated from desktop.
 Testing again from phone.
-Testing hot
+Testing hotkey